nasa-fornax/fornax-documentation/documentation/compute_environments.md

 # Compute Environments

-The Fornax Science Console offers two Software environments:
+The Fornax Science Console offers a few Software environments, the most relevant of which are:

 - **Default Astrophysics** (recommended for most use cases)
 - **High-Energy Astrophysics**